wso2/docs-is/en/docs/guides/identity-verification/identity-verification-overview.md

 ## Configuring an Identity Verification Provider

+An identity verification provider (IDVP) is a third-party service that is used to verify the identity of a user.
+Through Identity Server, you can configure an IDVP to verify the identity of a user.
+In order to onboard IDVP connectors, you have to deploy the required IDVP connectors from the connector store.

+In order to onboard an IDVP to WSO2 Identity Server, you need to deploy the identity evrification connector artifacts .

 This section covers the basic configurations of an IDVP.
 Following are the configurations covered in this section:

 - [Add a new identity verification provider]({{base_path}}/guides/identity-verification/add-idvp)